Enjoy 10% off with coupon code SAVE10!

 This type of leather is also quite sturdy and long-lasting.
 It cannot be damaged easily as it consists of tightly packed fibers that make it strong, allowing it to last for decades.
 Full-grain leather is mostly used to manufacture heavy-duty items like utility belts and weapon holsters.
 However, it can also be used for dress shows, dress belts, work boots, furniture, duffle bags, wallets, briefcases, and many other products.
 Its durability and resilience make it an ideal manufacturing material for goods that see heavy and tough usage and require long-lasting performance.

 Full-grain leather is costly compared to other types of leather.
 As it is harder for craftsmen to work with, the products made of full-grain leather bear a hefty price tag.
 Moreover, the hardness of this type of leather makes it highly unsuitable for products that require suppleness as well as flexibility.
-Unlike some leather, full-grain leather is not resistant to stains and does not harbor a consistent pattern due to natural defects and surface distortion.
+Unlike some leather, full-grain leather is not resistant to stains and is not very consistent due to natural defects and surface distortion.

 Top-grain leather